What is Cryosurgery?

 "This review only contains a rating"- K.S. / Google / Aug 14, 2017

 "This review only contains a rating"- S.H. / Facebook / Aug 10, 2017

 "Dr Barrows and staff are great.
 They are effective and efficient."- N.R. / Facebook / Jun 29, 2017

-Most patients go home immediately after cryosurgery, however, this is depending upon how complicated the surgery is.
-Cryosurgeries that have to treat internal areas of large external areas may require an overnight stay at a care facility.
+Most patients go home immediately after cryosurgery; however, this is depending upon how complicated the surgery is.
+Cryosurgeries that have to treat internal areas or large external areas may require an overnight stay at a care facility.
 Following the procedure, patients are required to care for the area where the skin was frozen.
 The dermatologist will give precise instructions on how to care for the treatment site to ensure that patients keep the area clean and protected from possible infection.